 Fear and anger are great ways for an organization to get you to “click here to donate,” but not good ways to sustain and inspire your efforts.
 Look how much Rev. Small’s social action improved after he tried The Secret.

-Yet, I see eloquent statements about some of the real-life effects of policies, such as the proposed new health care bill, ruined when the author adds gratuitous blame, “So if you voted for them…” Adding that gratuitous blaming factor adds nothing to the information or opinion the author expressed.
+Yet, I see eloquent statements about some of the real-life effects of policies, such as a proposed new law, ruined when the author adds gratuitous blame, “So if you voted for them…” Adding that gratuitous blaming factor adds nothing to the information or opinion the author expressed.
 And contrary to the author’s visceral feeling that he’s influencing those who voted for the current “ins,” all he does is increase their resistance to his message.
 That’s what the science tells us.

 So if you want to see some science behind the Law of Attraction, there you have it.
 Scientifically designed studies at Harvard, plus a wealth of practical experience by people like me, my clients and trainees, show that gratuitous wrong making (negative focus) knocks the legs out from under any efforts to change people’s minds—about politics or anything else.